magizbox/toolbox/README.md

 # Toolbox

-The Coder’s Toolbox contains all the little tools you never know where to find.
+The Toolbox contains all the little tools you never know where to find.

 ## Virtual Machine